 1.2 "Designated Representative" means:

-- (i) for India, Secretary/Additional Secretary/Joint Secretary, Department of Economic Affairs, Ministry of Finance, Government of India. - (ii) for -----
+- for India, Secretary/Additional Secretary/Joint Secretary, Department of Economic Affairs, Ministry of Finance, Government of India. - (ii) for the Republic of Uzbekistan, the Ministry of Investments and Foreign Trade and Ministry of Justice.

 1.3 "enterprise" means: